Deformation quantisation for (-1)-shifted symplectic structures and vanishing cycles: Quantisation for derived Artin -stacks

 When working with chain cochain complexes $V^{\bt}_{\bt}$, we will usually denote the chain differential by $\delta \co V^i_j \to V^i_{j-1}$, and the cochain differential by $\pd \co V^i_j \to V^{i+1}_j$.

 \begin{definition} Say that a morphism $U \to V$ of chain cochain complexes is a levelwise quasi-isomorphism if $U^i \to V^i$ is a quasi-isomorphism for all $i \in \Z$.
-Say that a morphism of bi-CDGAs is a levelwise quasi-isomorphism if the underlying morphism of chain cochain complexes is so. \end{definition}
+Say that a morphism of stacky CDGAs is a levelwise quasi-isomorphism if the underlying morphism of chain cochain complexes is so. \end{definition}